yochaigal/cairn/wip/2e/good-dungeon-design.md

 ## Tactical Areas
   - Include zones that offer strategic advantages.
   - Design chokepoints, elevated spots, and other tactical features.

-## Spying Opportunities
-  - Provide means for players to gather information discreetly.
+  - Provides a means for players to gather information discreetly.

-## Dungeon Checklist

 ## Treasure
   - Ensure there's something valuable to seek.